osctl - command line interface for container management.

 Disable tracking of process states, which needs to walk through all

-.
+processes in /proc.
 Relevant only for TUI, JSON output does not contain

 this information.